Top Brands Making The Most Of Video Marketing

 Well, you should.

-The Old Spice commercials—like any good video—were a part of the larger marketing strategy meant to make an impression on the audience.
+The Old Spice commercials—like any good video—were a part of the larger marketing strategy meant to make an impression on the target audience.

 Using video, brands are able to reach customers via social media and go viral for content that they can engage with.
 Almost 86% of businesses are now using videos as a very valuable tool!